 Many people planning a trip to Portland wonder, “How many days in Portland, Oregon is enough?”
-While we think three days in Portland, Oregon is an ideal amount of time to see the city sights, we could easily spend weeks exploring the city and region.
+While we think three days in Portland, Oregon is an ideal amount of time to see the sights, we could easily spend weeks exploring the city and region.
 However, what ultimately determines how long to plan a Portland vacation itinerary is interests, money and overall allotted time-frame.

 Perhaps your time is limited to just a 2-Day Itinerary for Portland – or maybe you are planning a week-long Oregon vacation itinerary.
 To help in the planning process, we are sharing our top suggestions for alternative itineraries.

 Portland Itinerary 1 Day

-Whether you are taking a day trip to Portland or are planning to see Portland in one day as part of a larger regional itinerary, there are numerous ways to spend your time in the city.
+Whether you are taking a day trip to Portland or are planning to see Portland in one day as part of a larger PNW itinerary, there are numerous ways to spend your time.
 For us, a perfect Portland 1-Day Itinerary would include top sights, the best districts and iconic food.

-To make the absolute most of a day in Portland, we recommend starting with a half-day tour by vehicle that takes in the top city sights.
-Then, in the afternoon of your Portland 1 Day Itinerary, pick one district (or park!) that is most appealing to you – and go discover it on foot!
-Depending on which neighborhood you choose, you could stop for a Voodoo Doughnut or Salt and Straw ice cream, then pop into a few craft breweries to get a good taste of what the city has on offer!
+To make the absolute most of a day in Portland, we recommend starting with a half-day tour by vehicle that takes in the top sights.
+Then, in the afternoon of your Portland 1 Day Itinerary, pick one district (or park) that is most appealing to you – and go discover it on foot.
+Depending on which neighborhood you choose, you could stop for a Voodoo Doughnut or Salt and Straw ice cream, then pop into a few craft breweries to get a good taste of what Portland has on offer!

 2-Day Portland Itinerary

-With 2 days in Portland there is just enough time to see the city highlights.
+With 2 days in Portland there is just enough time to see the highlights.
 In order to create the best Portland 2-Day Itinerary, we recommend using parts of our above outlined 3 Day Portland Itinerary.
 However, for the best flowing Portland Itinerary 2 Days, on your first day, we recommend following our tips for Day 2.
-Then, on the second day, spend the morning at a park or on the Multnomah Falls tour; spend the afternoon in the Pearl District exploring the sights on foot.
+Then, on the second day, spend the morning at a park or on the Multnomah Falls tour; spend the afternoon in the Pearl District exploring the sights and sounds on foot.